bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ugbebor.md

 title: Ugbebor, Olabisi
 born: 1951
 died: 0
-keywords: Olabisi Ugbebor, Mathematics, Brownian motion, Economics, AI, Network Security, Datasets
+keywords: olabisi ugbebor,ugbebor
-description: Olabisi Ugbebor is the first female professor of mathematics in Nigeria, authorsing multiple papers and books on topics such as Brownian motion, Economics and AI.
-She's developed many applications and algorithms to support research in these fields.
+description: Olabisi Ugbebor is the first female professor of mathematics in Nigeria.
+She has written many papers on Brownian motion and on economics, and is a co-author of books such as Further Mathematics, Analytical Geometry and Mechanics, and Fundamentals of Abstract Algebra.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---